What is Parkinson's Disease?

 It is characterised by a continuous decline of dopamine-producing cells in the motor region of the brain, resulting in symptoms like tremors, slow movement, rigidity, and postural instability.
 It is both progressive – meaning it advances over time – and degenerative.

-Dopamine is an important chemical substance that tremors use to regulate movement.
-Its decline in Parkinson’s reduces patients’ ability to control or initiate movement.
+Dopamine is an important chemical substance that regulates movement.
+It's decline in Parkinson’s reduces patients’ ability to control or initiate movement.

 There are many different symptoms associated with Parkinson's.
 These symptoms usually develop gradually and are mild at first.
 The order in which these develop, and their severity is different for each individual.1